Naman1997/Raspberry-smartwatch/README.md

 $ YOUR_IP:5000
 ```
 * You should now be able to send various sensor data streams to your Pi by toggling them in the app.
+* When you close the app, your data steams will be saved in their respected files inside the same directory.